bradcoleman60/weather-dashboard/README.md

 I used many useful references in completing this project including the following.
 In particular, I found the layout of the w3schools reference materials to be extremely intuitive and helpful.
 They even have a "try me" feature where elements of code can be reviewed and tested.

 - [W3Schools - Java Script Code reference:](https://www.w3schools.com/js/default.asp)

-# **Learnings**

-I had 2 major learnings on the project:

-1. Use of Radio Button Input - When researching how to facilitate the user to select one of four possible answers, I came across the input types of check-box and radio.
-I initially planned to have the user check the answer and then hit a submit button.
-This did not work as the check-box input allows for more than one item to be selected.
-So, I moved to using a radio button as this input only allows one item to be selected.
-Once I was able to get the basic functionality of the question box to appear and to iterate through the series of questions, I observed that the user experience was "clunky" as I was requiring the user to perform two mouse clicks to answer a question.
-After experimenting and researching I was able to use CSS to NOT display the radio button and then use a label around the radio button with an unique id element to essentially turn the entire answer into a clickable icon.
-As such, the user only needs to click the answer to submit the answer.

-2. LocalStorage - This was the first time working with localStorage and was previously unaware that such feature was available.
-It took me some time to iterate how to set and get data to and from localStorage.
-This required retrieving any existing localStorage values and then appending (or pushing) new values into that string before saving (or setting) back to localStorage.

 # **About the Author**